AlexNanut/MVC-Tech-Blog/README.md

 3. Creating and using Express.js servers and routes.
 4. Using Handlebars.js to create and display dynamic templates.
 5. Implementing user authentication and password hashing with bcrypt.
-6. Using Bootstrap for styling and layout.

 ### Continued Development:
 1. Pagination for blog posts and comments.
-2. Learning more handlebars.
+2. Learning more about how handlebars work.
 3. Editing and deleting comments.

 ## Author